For Patients

 HepQuant DuO Test FAQ

-Cholate is a naturally-occurring substance that your body makes from cholesterol.
+Cholate is a natural substance that your body makes from cholesterol.
 It is made in your liver and helps you digest and absorb the fat in your diet.
 You have from 1000 to 3000 milligrams of cholate in your body.
 The HepQuant DuO test administers 40 milligrams of labeled cholate in the drink you consume at the beginning of the test.

 The full test takes about 1 hour.
 After the test is complete, you can resume taking any medications, supplements, and eating and drinking as normal.